FriskTheFallenHuman/D3ModdingKit/.github/README.md

   - Restored "mphud" keyvalue in player.def
   - Remove unused game over gui file.
   - Added blender model I/O scripts.
+- Blood Mod:
+  - Blood mod has been integrated into the code base, its base uppon 1.8, its a simplified version since we mainly use stock assets
+    - It does not have all of the custom kv but has the essentials that basically upgrades the gib system.
+- Doom 3 Redux && Arl's Improvements Mods:
+  - Added HD hud assets to be paired with the widescreen .guis

 See [Changelog](./CHANGELOG.md) for the original dhewn3 changelog.